Sale, Victoria: History

 In 1863 the population of Sale reached 1800 and it became a borough.
 The courthouse opened the following year.
 Shops, hotels and offices spilled over into Raymond Street and the first Anglican Church was erected on the site now occupied by St Anne's and Gippsland Grammar School.
 The Gippsland Times newspaper was established in 1861 while the first Star Hotel and the Criterion Hotel were built in 1865.

-In late December 1874 a visitor to the township recorded a description of Sale “which has all the appearances of a flourishing township”.
+In late December 1874, a visitor to the township recorded a description of Sale “which has all the appearances of a flourishing township”.
 He observed that “the streets are wide and shops plentiful, but fruit is scarce, a few stale cherries being all I could obtain from the principal shop in the place”.

 St Paul's Cathedral is the cathedral church of the Anglican Diocese of Gippsland in Australia.
 The cathedral building, built in 1884, is a double-storey building with a rectangular footprint and is constructed of red brick and slate roofing.

-In terms of access, the first reasonable road from Melbourne arrived in 1865 and Cobb and Co established a rough-and-ready 24-hour coach service linking Melbourne and Sale.
+In terms of access, the first reasonable road from Melbourne arrived in 1865 and Cobb & Co established a rough-and-ready 24-hour coach service linking Melbourne and Sale.
 The Latrobe Wharf was built in the 1870s and two hotels emerged to exploit the new centre of activity.
 It was located near the present swing bridge although little is left.

 Anthony Trollope visited Sale in 1872.
 Writing of the experience in Australia and New Zealand (1873) he spoke of the town's "innumerable hotels" and concluded from his impressions that the Aborigines had little chance of surviving as a race.
 The children's author Mary Grant Bruce was born in the town in 1878.

 A two-storey post office, with clock tower, was built in 1884 (it was demolished in 1963).
 HM Prison Sale was completed in 1887 and it operated for 110 years until it was replaced by a private Fulham Correctional Centre.
 The building has since been demolished, with only part of the large brick fencing still remaining.
 The site remained empty until 2014 when construction of the new Sale Police Station commenced there.
 It opened in March 2015.